 Research in the school is facilitated by: a generous policy of study leave, teaching relief and payment for student research assistants; a system of research pairing to assist with project development, review of work in progress and effective dissemination of research; and a vibrant programme of staff seminars, with roughly equal division between internal and external contributions.

 The PhD offers useful preparation for several different careers.
 The first of these is academic work, particularly if the dissertation or parts of it are published in well-respected academic journals.
-The ability to plan, research and write a sophisticated dissertation, including an ability to conduct detailed doctrinal analysis, think in broad theoretical terms or engage in empirical research, can provide a firm foundation for a career in the academy.
+The ability to plan, research and write a sophisticated dissertation, including an ability to conduct detailed doctrinal analysis, to think in broad theoretical terms and to engage in empirical research can provide a firm foundation for a career in the academy.

 A second possible career is that of working for an NGO or policy organisation, drawing on skills in research and writing, which are invaluable for work of this kind.
 A third possibility is working within governments, again building on analytical, doctrinal or empirical research skills developed through the PhD, which incorporate both an ability to undertake rigorous research and to see the bigger picture.